tcltest - Test harness support code and utilities

 version 1 of the tcltest package, and also a simpler interface for

 a common usage.
-It is the same as “ test name
+It is the same as “test name

 description -constraints constraints -body

 body -result result”.
-All other options
+All other options to

-because all options begin with “-”.
+options begin with “-”.

 - loadTestedCommands